-Total South African tax payable × (Taxable) Income concerned83 Total (taxable) income
+Total South African tax payable × (Taxable) Income concerned81 Total (taxable) income

 - "Income" is interpreted to mean "taxable income" (see 5.9.7 "Meaning of "income" in the article dealing with the elimination of double tax in tax treaties"). - "Total South African tax payable" is and can only be calculated under the Act (namely, South African tax law) taking into account the applicable tax treaty.
 This requires, amongst other things, the calculation of taxable income under the Act.
 Total South African tax is normal tax before the rebate under section 6quat(1) but, for natural persons, after the primary, secondary and tertiary rebates under section 6(2) and the medical tax credits under section 6A and 6B. - "Taxable income concerned" refers to taxable income in respect of the income which is taxed in South Africa and is also taxed, in accordance with the tax treaty, in the other country (namely, Turkey in this example). - In calculating the pro rata portion of the South African tax which is attributable to the income taxed in both countries, both the taxable income concerned and total taxable income must be calculated in accordance with the Act.
-Taxable income as determined under the tax laws of the other contracting state is irrelevant. - The calculation of taxable income in accordance with the Act requires an allocation of the appropriate expenses to the income concerned.
+Taxable income as determined under the tax laws of the other contracting state is irrelevant. - The calculation of taxable income in accordance with the Act requires an allocation of the appropriate expenses to the income concerned. - Notwithstanding the formula, the maximum deduction, across all countries applicable to a particular taxpayer, is limited to the total South African tax payable in the particular year of assessment and any excess foreign tax is forfeited.